From the Deacon’s Bench – March 2023

 Thought for the month:

-an Irish Blessing for health and prosperity
+An Irish Blessing for Health and Prosperity

-From the Deacon’s Bench — July 2022
+From the Deacon’s Bench – February 2023

 By Clay Collins, MSG Chaplain